 This working visit took place at Case Western Reserve University in Cleveland.
-The goals of the visit were twofold: a) to integrate a pulse picker into the existing TPEF setup in order to optimize the signal for limited average excitation power and b) to build the optical setup from scratch for two-photon excitation fluorescence (TPEF) imaging of rodent eye.
-The TPEF method is used for investigation of retinal diseases and can help to develop new treatment therapies.
-The use of infrared light and two-photon process allows one to avoid substantial light absorption in 320-400 nm range.
+The goals of the visit were twofold: a) to integrate a pulse picker into the existing TPEF set up in order to optimize the signal for limited average excitation power and b) to build the optical setup from scratch for two-photon excitation fluorescence (TPEF) imaging of rodent eye.
+The TPEF method is used for the investigation of retinal diseases and can help to develop new treatment therapies.
+The use of infrared light and a two-photon process allows one to avoid substantial light absorption in the 320-400 nm range.

-Regarding b) a long term goal is to simplify the TPEF setup with respect to the one existing in the lab, which will allow to deliver shorter pulses to rodent’s eye.
-We expect that TPEF measurement will be possible with lower average laser power, which will further improve safety of the experiment.
+Regarding b) a long-term goal is to simplify the TPEF setup with respect to the one existing in the lab, which will allow delivering shorter pulses to rodent’s eyes.
+We expect that TPEF measurement will be possible with lower average laser power, which will further improve the safety of the experiment.
 To that end, a custom TPEF setup was built by Jakub Bogusławski and Piotr Ciąćka.
-The setup allows for simultaneous detection of scattered light and fluorescence signal.
-Another improvement was to include lock-in detection in fluorescence channel, which will allow to detect much lower light intensities.
-First results obtained with the setup, imaging the fluorescent sample in both scattering and TPEF modes, are encouraging.
+The setup allows for simultaneous detection of scattered light and fluorescence signals.
+Another improvement was to include lock-in detection in the fluorescence channel, which will allow detecting much lower light intensities.
+The first results obtained with the setup, imaging the fluorescent sample in both scattering and TPEF modes, are encouraging.

 Jakub Bogusławski, Piotr Ciąćka, Patrycjusz Stremplewski